 - Use a person’s full name the first time s/he is mentioned.

-- Use the complete title of a work the first time it is referenced.
+- Use the complete title of a work and its original publication date the first time it is referenced in text.

 - Quotations of more than four lines of prose or three lines of poetry are inset.